kagaimiq/jl-uboot-tool/docs/how-to-enter-uboot.md

 Here, the D- line is the data and D+ line is the clock.
 The data is sent MSB-first and sampled by the clock's rising edge.

-This key is sent continuously until the dongle acknowledges it by pulling both D+ and D- to ground for at least 2ms:
+This key is sent continuously until the chip acknowledges it by pulling both D+ and D- to ground for at least 2ms:

 ```
 D- | ______--__----__------__--------______________________________________--